Table Of Contents

-This recall affects Ergobaby METROUS1, METROUS2, and METROUS4 Compact City Strollers, according to the U.S. Consumer Products Safety Commission (CPSC) .
+This action affects Ergobaby model numbers METROUS1, METROUS2, and METROUS4 Compact City Strollers, according to the U.S. Consumer Products Safety Commission (CPSC) .

-“The button on some buckles that release the harness can break and detach when pressed by the user while the child is in the stroller, making it difficult to release, and posing a choking hazard to young children,” CPSC said.
+“The button on some buckles that release the harness can break and detach when pressed by the user while the child is in the baby stroller, making the stroller frame difficult to release, and posing a choking hazard according to the CPSC federal safety standard,” CPSC said.
 “The firm has received 15 consumer reports of the button on the buckle that releases the harness breaking and detaching when pressed by the user, making it difficult to release the buckle.”

-The recalled strollers come with a harness that has a black release button in the middle of the buckle.
+Affected models come with a harness that has a black release button in the middle of the buckle.
 The model name is located on the inside of the frame, above the right-side rear wheel.
-The strollers have a black, gray, or teal blue canopy and the words “Ergo Baby” printed on the front bottom of the stroller.
+The strollers have a black, gray, or teal blue canopy and the words “Ergo Baby” printed on the front bottom of the product.

-- Thule Stroller Recall: August 12, 2020 – Thule Group recalled about 4,000 Thule Sleek strollers over concerns that the stroller’s handlebar can detach, posing an injury hazard to children.
+- Thule Stroller Recall: August 12, 2020 – Thule Group recalled about 4,000 Thule Sleek strollers and car seats over concerns that the handlebar can detach, posing an injury hazard to children.

-- Belecoo Stroller Recall: July 8, 2020 – A Better You! recalled about 750 Belecoo 535-S Baby Strollers which may be defectively designed in a way which could cause a child’s head to become trapped, posing a strangulation hazard.
+- Belecoo Stroller Recall: July 8, 2020 – A Better You! recalled about 750 Belecoo 535-S Strollers which may be defectively designed in a way which could cause a child’s head to become trapped, posing a strangulation hazard.
 The recalled products violate the federal Carriages standard because a child’s torso could pass through the opening between the activity tray and the seat bottom and his/her head can become entrapped, CPSC said.
 Additionally, the location of the crotch restraint creates large leg openings between the seat bottom and the restraint, and it could become detached, posing a fall hazard injuries to children.

 - Umbrella Stroller Recall: June 10, 2020 – Island Wear Inc. recalled Umbrella Strollers for 2 potential defects which could result in babies becoming seriously injured or even killed.

-- Baby Trend Stroller Recall: January 20, 2020 – Baby Trend Inc. recalled about 2,000 Tango Mini Strollers over a potential defect that can cause the stroller’s joints to “release and collapse” under pressure, which poses a serious fall risk to children.
+- Baby Trend Stroller Recall: January 20, 2020 – Baby Trend Inc. recalled about 2,000 Tango Mini Strollers over a potential defect that can cause the stroller’s joints to “release and collapse” under pressure, which poses a serious head injury risk to children.

-- Britax Stroller Recall: February 17, 2017 – Britax recalled 676,000 baby strollers that pose a fall hazard to infants in car seats that are supposed to attach securely.
+- Britax Stroller Recall: February 17, 2017 – Britax recalled 676,000 baby strollers that pose a fall risk to infants in car seats that are supposed to attach securely.

-- Graco Stroller Recall: October 2010 – Graco Quattro Tour and MetroLite strollers and travel systems (car seat and stroller combinations) were recalled after being linked to the deaths of 4 infants and 5 instances of entrapment that resulted in cuts and bruises and, in 1 case, breathing difficulty.
+- Graco Stroller Recall: October 2010 – Graco Quattro Tour and MetroLite strollers and travel systems were recalled after being linked to the deaths of 4 infants and 5 instances of entrapment that resulted in cuts and bruises and, in 1 case, breathing difficulty.

 The Products Liability Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Ergobaby Stroller Lawsuits.
 We are handling individual litigation nationwide and currently accepting new injury and death cases in all 50 states.

-If your child or other loved one was harmed by a recalled stroller, you should contact our law firm immediately.
+If your child or other loved one was harmed, you should contact our law firm immediately.
 You may be entitled to a settlement by filing a suit and we can help.